 You can also consider more low-impact exercises, such as swimming.

 Similarly, avoid any triggers that inflame your shoulder.
 Common triggers of shoulder pain include daily activities such as:

 - Overuse in general

 As well as overdoing your exercise, you could also be underdoing it.

 If you’re relatively inactive, this could contribute to stiffness.
 Start with simple, gentle, and restorative exercises, such as listed above, and then move up from there.

 Now You Know How to Relieve Shoulder Pain at Home: What Else?

 These at-home shoulder remedies are fantastic methods for nursing your shoulder back to health.
 If you need more, however, you may want to consider the following.

 First, a doctor can help to diagnose the exact reason for your pain.
 You may be treating shoulder pain at home in a way that’s dangerous for the joint.
 A doctor can steer you in the correct direction if this is the case.

-Other options include stem cell therapy or PRP (platelet-rich plasma) therapy, which are non-surgical tactics.
+Other options include PRP (platelet-rich plasma) therapy, which are non-surgical tactics.
 While these methods must be done out of the home, they rarely take longer than 30 minutes, and the recovery comes from your own body.